ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ecovacs-deebot/README.md

 ## Known issues

-* For the Deebot Ozmo 930 it is recommended to [schedule a restart](https://www.iobroker.net/#en/documentation/admin/instances.md#The%20page%20content) once a day because there are some reports that the connection is lost after approx. 24 hours
+* For some models (e.g. Deebot Ozmo 930) it is recommended to [schedule a restart](https://www.iobroker.net/#en/documentation/admin/instances.md#The%20page%20content) once a day because there are some reports that the connection is lost after approx. 24 hours
-* Some cleaning functions may not work with 710/711.
+* Some cleaning functions may not work with 710/711/711s.
 Please use version 0.5.8 for now.
 * The "edge" function does not work with Deebot U2 (starts auto clean instead)

 ## FAQ